ncherro/fixdates/README.md

 # Fixdates

-This small ruby script recursively loops through a directory of images and adjusts the exif, modified and accessed dates.
+This small ruby script recursively loops through a directory of images and adjusts the EXIF date created, and the file's modified and accessed dates.

 Useful if you forgot to set your digital camera's time before taking pictures.